Basic tips for families of school age children to ensure a good start to a new school year.

 A free monologue for a student actress that deals with the topic of a tough, busy day in the life of a teenage student.

-An analysis of "Richard Cory" which shows how Robinson spoke to the human condition of placing the wealthy on an unrealistic pedestal.
-Common Core lesson plan ideas for this relevant, shocking poem.
+This article features an analysis of "Richard Cory" that shows how Robinson used elements like irony to convey the theme of society placing the wealthy on an unrealistic pedestal.
+It also includes some Common Core lesson plan ideas for this relevant, shocking poem.

-Pretending to die on stage for a play or skit is one of the most difficult jobs for an actor.
+Pretending to die on stage for a play or skit is one of the most difficult roles for an actor.
 Here are my tips and anecdotes about pretending to die on stage.

 Ideas for independent writing projects that teachers can assign in their English classroom.